xonixx/makesure/README.md

 ## Concepts

 - Build file is a text file named `Makesurefile`.
-- Build file consists of a prelude and a set of goals.
 - Build file uses [directives](#directives).
-- Prelude is a piece of a shell script (can be empty) that goes before goals.
-The purpose of prelude is to `@define` ([link](#define)) global variables visible to goals.
-Prelude only runs once.
+- Build file consists of a set of goals.
 - A [goal](#goal) is a labeled piece of shell.
 - A goal can declare [dependencies](#depends_on) on other goals.
 During execution each referenced dependency will run only once despite the number of occurrences in dependency tree.
-Dependencies will run in proper order according to the inferred topological order.
+Dependencies will run in proper sequence according to the inferred topological order.
 Dependency loops will be reported as error.
 - Goal bodies are executed in separate shell invocations.
 It means, you can’t easily pass variables from one goal to another.
 This is done on purpose to enforce declarative style.
-- By default, both prelude and goals are run with `bash`.
-You can change to `sh` with `@shell sh` in prelude.
+- By default, goals are run with `bash`.
+You can change to `sh` with `@shell sh` directive specified before all goals.
-- For convenience in all shell invocations (prelude, goals, etc.) the current directory is automatically set to the one of `Makesurefile`.
+- For convenience in all shell invocations the current directory is automatically set to the one of `Makesurefile`.
 Typically, this is the root of the project.
 This allows using relative paths without bothering of the way the build is run.
 - Goal can declare `@reached_if` directive ([link](#reached_if)).
 This allows skipping goal execution if it's already satisfied.

 ## Directives